-13. Right of Use Asset and Leases
+14. Right of Use Asset and Leases

 Carbon Mapper leases its corporate office space in Pasadena under a multi-year operating lease with an effective date of July 1, 2021 and expiring August 31, 2024.
 In accordance with ASU 2016-02, Leases, Carbon Mapper is required to reflect the present value of future operating lease payments (discounted at an appropriate borrowing rate) as a "Right of Use" asset along with a corresponding lease liability.

-As of August 31, 2022, Carbon Mapper has recorded a total lease liability in the amount of \$88,817 (split between current amount of \$46,342 and noncurrent amount of \$42,475) and a corresponding right of use asset for the premises in the amount of \$88,817.
-As of August 31, 2021, Carbon Mapper reflected a total lease liability in the amount of \$138,801 (split between current amount of \$48,547 and noncurrent amount of \$90,254) and a corresponding right of use asset for the premises in the amount of \$138,801.
-The weighted average discount rate associated with the calculation of the present value of the future lease payments as of August 31, 2022 was 4.0%, which represents an estimate of Carbon Mapper's incremental borrowing rate.
+As of August 31, 2023, Carbon Mapper recorded a total lease liability in the amount of \$42,474 and a corresponding right of use asset for the premises in the amount of \$41,191.
+As of August 31, 2022, Carbon Mapper recorded a total lease liability in the amount of \$88,817 (split between current amount of \$46,342 and noncurrent amount of \$42,475) and a corresponding right of use asset for the premises in the amount of \$88,817.
+The weighted average discount rate associated with the calculation of the present value of the future lease payments as of August 31, 2023 was 4.0%, which represents an estimate of Carbon Mapper's incremental borrowing rate.

-Future minimum lease payments representing the amortized principal balance of the lease liability as of August 31, 2022 are as follows: Year ending August 31, 2023: \$50,522; and Year ending December 31, 2024: \$43,257.
-Total rent expense for the years ended August 31, 2022 and 2021 amounted to \$57,721 and \$8,155, respectively, and is included with occupancy expense on the statement of functional expenses.
+Future minimum lease payments representing the amortized principal balance of the lease liability as of August 31, 2023 are as follows: Year ending August 31, 2024: \$42,474.
+Total rent expense for the years ended August 31, 2023 and 2022 amounted to \$74,482 and \$57,721, respectively, and is included with occupancy expense on the statement of functional expenses.